Commercial Equipment Loans | Business Lending

 Each facility has its own features and individual lenders may offer variations dependent on individual commercial requirements.

-But all equipment loan products usually include:
+But all equipment funding usually include:

-- A fixed interest rate which is fixed for the loan term.
+• A fixed interest rate which is fixed for the loan term.

-- A fixed loan term, determined on the value of the equipment, its age and condition.
+• A fixed loan term, determined on the value of the equipment, its age and condition.

-- Fixed monthly repayments.
+• Fixed monthly repayments.

-- Option for a balloon, residual or payout which is a percentage of the loan amount which is due for payment, usually as a lump sum, at the end of the loan term.
+• Option for a balloon, residual or payout which is a percentage of the loan amount which is due for payment, usually as a lump sum, at the end of the loan term.

-Sourcing Cost-Effective Equipment Finance
+Sourcing Cost-Effective Equipment Financing

 As this is a highly competitive loan category, commercial entities are advised to consider a range of lenders to source the best deal.